johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

 The model correctly predicts donor loyalty about 57% of the time, slightly better than random (50%), but not yet reliable for decision-making. it has limited ability to distinguish between loyal and non-loyal donors (0.5 = random).
 It needs improvement.
 The model correctly identifies many non-loyal donors (432), but struggles with loyal donors (103 correctly, 179 missed

 ### Model 2

 ![Alt text]()

 **Interpretation**

 The model correctly predicts about 67% of loyal donors.
 That’s higher than the XGBoost model (≈0.57).
 We can therefore say that this one does better overall at predicting loyal donors

 However, accuracy alone is misleading when classes are imbalanced (as is the case here

+project.

+### Model 3
+**Model purpose** :
+this model is build to try to predict future donation amount

+**Model performance:**
+RMSE ≈ 165.5 On average, the model’s predictions for future donation amounts deviate by about 165 units from the actual values.
+Since donations vary widely, this represents a relatively large error, indicating that the predictions are not very precise.

+R² ≈ -0.10 An R² value below 0 indicates that the model performs worse than a simple baseline that predicts the mean donation for all donors.
+This suggests that the Random Forest model fails to capture meaningful patterns from the current features for predicting future donation amounts.

+## Recommendations

+The use of data plays a crucial role in decision-making.
+Data can be used for inferrential anysis, predictive anlysis, etc... data allows organisation to make better and more informed decision overall.

 ## Contact information
-Bellow: The Contact Information Of the Two Data scientist in charge of the project.
+Bellow: The Contact Information Of the Two Data scientist in charge of the

 - First Name: Haender Michael
 - Last Name: Jean Louis